namansehgal95/Systolic_Array/README.md

 # Systolic_Array

-Created a Systolic Array and its controller.
+Created a Systolic Array and its controller which utilises it in a weight stationary fashion.
+Combined activation and data FIFOs to a single unit (represented as L0 in diagram) for ease of implementation

 System Description